pouchlabs/pouchlite/apps/litedocs/docs/guide/getting-started.md

 you can find it as
  `@pouchlab/liteq`
  ## lite-server
+ coming soon..
- a self-hosted paid backend realtime server thats super fast syncs data accross pouchlite instances either lite-node or lite-browser,made with [fasteejs](https://fasteejs.top) and [realtorjs](https://realtorjs.top) all creation of [ajm](https://devfolio.top/ajm) founder pouchlabs
+ a self-hosted  backend realtime server thats super fast syncs data accross pouchlite instances either lite-node or lite-browser,made with [fasteejs](https://fasteejs.top) and realtorjs all creation of [ajm](https://x.com/ajm_ke) founder pouchlabs